A Deep Learning-Based FPGA Function Block Detection Method with Bitstream to Image Transformation: Experimental Results

 Based on the above experimental results and analysis, the effectiveness of the proposed bitstream function block detection methodology is proved.
 The following points summarize the insights from the experimental results:

-1) Similar bitstream format rules can be found in several FPGA devices by bitstream format analysis, which is the basis of the image-coded representation of bitstream.
-The image-coded representation can reflect the adjacency of the programmable logic and the image-coded representation has a suitable size without losing useful information.
+1) Similar bitstream format rules can be found in several FPGA devices by bitstream format analysis, which is the basis of the transformation from bitstream to image.
+The image can reflect the adjacency between the CLBs in the programmable logic and has a suitable size without losing useful information.
+The single-channel binary image representation has the best performance.

 2) The deep learning-based object detection algorithm has the capability to detect the function blocks with the same constructions in the training set, no matter whether the system designs appear in the training set or not.